Place of Speech: Business and Professional Women Caboolture

 But that hasn’t happened recently.

-It’s the granddaughters who are now protesting – who begin to realize what has been lost and what remains left to gain: and the slut marches start, and the defiance begins.
+It’s the granddaughters who are now protesting – who begin to realise what has been lost and what remains left to gain: and the slut marches start, and the defiance begins.
 It’s about a 50 year cycle……….
 And it’s starting again.

 BUT WITH A HUGE DIFFERENCE; it hasn’t been fuelled by feminism